-The first matching icon of the most specific platform, with the most specific size will be used.
-For example, on Windows, specifying an icon of myicon will cause Toga to look for (in order):
+The first matching icon of the most specific size will be used.
+For example, on Windows, specifying an icon of myicon will cause Toga to look for myicon.ico, then myicon.png, then myicon.bmp.
+On GTK, Toga will look for myicon-72.png and myicon-32.png, then myicon.png, then myicon-72.ico and myicon-32.ico, and so on.

-- myicon-windows.ico

-- myicon.ico

-- myicon-windows.png

-- myicon.png

-- myicon-windows.bmp

-- myicon.bmp

-On GTK, Toga will look for (in order):

-- myicon-linux-72.png

-- myicon-72.png

-- myicon-linux-32.png

-- myicon-32.png

-- myicon-linux.png

-- myicon.png

-- myicon-linux-72.ico

-- myicon-72.ico

-- myicon-linux-32.ico, and so on.

-An icon is guaranteed to have an implementation, regardless of the path specified.
+An icon is guaranteed to have an implementation.
 If you specify a path and no matching icon can be found, Toga will output a warning to the console, and load a default "Tiberius the yak" icon.